mostafanawam/assets_ms/README.md

 6. **Run the development server:**

     ```bash
-    python manage.py runserver
+    python manage.py runserver localhost:8050
     ```
+    or
+    ```bash
+    make backend-server-start
+    ```

 7. **Access the app in your browser:**

-    Open your web browser and go to `http://127.0.0.1:8000/`.
+    Open your web browser and go to `http://localhost:8050/`.

 ## Usage